aclark4life/python-packages-doc/README.rst

 statistics about Python packages, like number of downloads.
 Soon after that, a fun (but crude) package ratings system was added; as well as the ability to comment on each package's "info" page.
-In addition to querying the Python Package Index, it also queries the following websites for package information (and caches the results):
+In addition to querying the Python Package Index, we also query the following websites for package information (and cache the results):

   - http://django.opencomparison.org
   - http://plone.opencomparison.org